Containerised shipping amounts to more than $4 trillion industry with around 130 million containers being used for sending out various shipments.

 Until date the containers used to be visible only when they were docked at the ports and after being delivered to the consignee.
 One could only confirm the status of the cargo in these two locations even if there were security issues during the journey of the cargo.

-Breakage of seals, theft of cargo and breakage of containers are nothing unknown in our industry and add to it a last-moment detour which in many cases can be unavoidable.
+Breakage of seals, theft of cargo and breakage of containers are nothing unknown in the container shipping industry and add to it a last-moment detour which in many cases can be unavoidable.
 All these factors can potentially damage the shipment without the consignee having any idea about what’s going on.

 Smart Containers is the next step in digitization by which every shipping container will be linked to each other with the help of real-time IoT technology.